Search

 Proof :

-We know that, to obtain a C1-differentiable manifold from a topological manifold with atlas A, we only need to check that every transition map between charts in A is differentiable in the usual sense.
+We know that, to obtain a $\mathcal C^1$-differentiable manifold from a topological manifold with atlas $\mathscr A$, we only need to check that every transition map between charts in $\mathscr A$ is differentiable in the usual sense.

 This gives us the transition map